 Rules For Fair Fighting In Relationships

 Rules for fair fighting.
 It sounds like an oxymoron.
 If you take a minute to reflect, most of us suck when it comes to arguing and fighting with the people we love.
-I was not talking about your partner, I’m talking about you.
+I was not talking about your partner; I’m talking about you.
 Me too.
-Of all the things that we are taught by our families, friends, schools, and culture, it is rare that children are well-trained in how to manage conflict in a meaningful and productive way.
+Of all the things that we are taught by our families, friends, schools, and culture, children are rarely well-trained in how to manage conflict in a meaningful and productive way.
 Let’s explore one of the many sets of rules for fair fighting in relationships together.

 Rules For Fair Fighting In Relationships - Providence Holistic Counseling Services